Results of a Black Box Study on the Accuracy and Reliability of Palm Print Comparisons

 Source: US National Institute of Justice (video statements)

-Webinar presented by the NIJ Forensic Technology Center of Excellence.
+This webinar was presented by the NIJ Forensic Technology Center of Excellence on March 25, 2020.

 Source: US National Institute of Justice (video statements)